About the Journal

 Open Access Policy

 This journal was started in 2012 by two non-professional philosophers (Sérgio and Amir) working in the fields of Film Studies and English Literature respectively.
 One hails from Continental Europe, the other from North America.
-Despite having starkly different research interests, Sérgio and Amir met via online conversation over the work of Stanley Cavell in 2009.
+Despite having starkly different research interests, Sérgio and Amir met online via the work of Stanley Cavell in 2009.

 Sérgio and Amir hope that as an online forum, Conversations can act as a meeting place and space for other internationally and professionally divergent scholars.